astropy/reproject/docs/celestial.rst

 footprint array returned gives the exact fractional overlap of new pixels with the original image (see :doc:`footprints` for more details).

+.. warning:: The :func:`~reproject.reproject_exact` is currently known to
+             have precision issues for images with resolutions <0.05".
+For now it is therefore best to avoid using it with such images.

 Very large datasets
 ===================